| | | | |

 Chinese Five Spice Marinade Featured Image

-This Chinese Five Spice Marinade is a recipe I have been perfecting for almost 2 years now.
-My entire goal was to make it accessible to anyone (even if all you have is dried/jarred spices) and for it to be perfect on really any protein.
+I have been perfecting this Chinese Five Spice Marinade recipe for almost two years.
+My goal was to make it accessible to anyone (even if all you have is dried/jarred spices) and perfect it on really any protein.
 You can also turn this into a sauce to put on top.
 Keep reading to see how.

 What is Chinese Five Spice?